digi-ron/AU-Falcon-SPUD-Project/Engine/PCV/PCV.md

 ## Replacement

-> NOTE: the general consensus is that it is better to replace the PCV with an aftermarket steel based PCV, for reliability and longevity more than anything else
+> the general consensus is that it is better to replace the PCV with an aftermarket steel based PCV, for reliability and longevity more than anything else
+{: .block-note}

 if you need to replace the PCV, follow the below steps:
 1. gently twist and pull the PCV from the top of the rocker cover on the engine